hmcts/finops-reporting-incremental-export/README.md

 - Balance by period runs on the 1st of every month for the previous months data
 - Balance Summary export runs on the 1st of every month for the previous months data
-- Cost management export currently does not run due to permisions at the api access level
+- Cost management export currently only uploads the relevant export to the portal and then it needs to be started manually in the portal in cost management.
+This is due to needing admin rights to run the post section of the process.
 - Reservation charges (reservation transactions API) runs on the 1st of every month for the previous months data
 - Reservation recommendations runs daily at 00:10 to get the previous days data